monbro/soundcloud-nodejs-api-wrapper/README.md

 soundcloud-nodejs-api-wrapper
 =============================

-Soundcloud Nodejs API Wrapper - connect to the soundcloud API with oauth and without any callback url.
+Soundcloud Nodejs API Wrapper - connect to the soundcloud API with oauth (your credentials) and without any callback url / permission popup window.
 For more details check the [Soundcloud API documentation](https://developers.soundcloud.com/docs/api/reference).

-Original NPM package (not maintained anymore) was [soundcloud-api](https://www.npmjs.com/package/soundcloud-api).
+This is a [NPM package](https://www.npmjs.com/package/soundcloud-nodejs-api-wrapper).

 !!
-Since v0.3.0 supports now fully content modifications via POST / PUT requests from the server side.
+Since v0.3.0 supports now fully server side only content modifications via POST / PUT requests from the server side.
 There was a authentication bug.

 Documentation
 =============